 Complaints regarding an immigration consultant

-If you want to file a complaint against an immigration consultant, you can contact the Immigration Consultants of Canada Regulatory Council (ICCRC)
+If you want to file a complaint against an immigration consultant, you can contact the The College of Immigration and Citizenship Consultants (CICC)

 Complaints regarding an immigration lawyer or notary